Banshee1221/markdown-cv/index.md

 - • Established change management control for IT staff and knowledge repositories for both end-users and IT staff.
 - • Network debugging and tracing (VLANs, Openvswitch, port mappings).
 - • Optimised and improved security for IT staff.
-- • Implementation of a helpdesk ticketing system for IT staff to track user issues and generate reports.
+- • Implementation of a helpdesk (Freshdesk) ticketing system for IT staff to track user issues and generate reports.

 `2015-2016`
 __<u>Systems Administrator Intern</u>__ --- _VOSS Solutions_